OpenM-Project/mcdoc.github.io/browse.md

 **Happy crafting!** *🛠️*

-## Emoji Legend
+## Emoji Legend:

-- ⭐ Items or that are highly recommended or preferred
+- ⭐ Items or that are highly recommended, and/or preffered overall.
 - 🌐 Used to denote comprehensive indexes or guides, similar to those found in FMHY or the r/piracy megathread